 Water bottles & filters • day packs • trekking poles • fly and spin cast fishing rods and tackle

 Ingredients for making sandwiches and trail mix will be available in the Dining Hall every morning from 6am to 7am.

 Overnight Hiking Supplies

-Essential items (pre-packaged food, water bottles, simple tools, fire starters, headlamps, space blankets, clothing, first aid supplies, sunscreen, area maps, bug spray, regional field guides etc.) can also be purchesed in the Holden Store.
+Essential items (pre-packaged food, water bottles, simple tools, fire starters, headlamps, space blankets, clothing, basic first aid supplies, sunscreen, area maps, bug spray, regional field guides etc.) can also be purchased in the Holden Store.

 Environmental Learning at Holden

 Holden also offers numerous opportunities to learn about of the North Cascades ecosystem and the nature of Railroad Creek Valley.
-The Holden Library contains numerous books concerning environmental topics, and the Hike Haus hosts a collection of field guides and information on the natural history of the North Cascades and the valley.
+The Holden Library contains numerous books concerning environmental topics and a collection of field guides and information on the natural history of the North Cascades and the valley.

 In the summer season, Teaching Staff from numerous professional backgrounds offer sessions on a variety of environmental topics.
 The Village Naturalist leads sessions on environmental topics throughout the summer and is available as a resource for guests, groups, and staff throughout the year.
 Feel free to contact the Village Naturalist with questions or ideas at firstname.lastname@example.org.